nicklockwood/StandardPaths/README.md

 This method returns YES if the string has an -hd suffix and NO if it doesn't.

+    - (NSString *)stringByAppendingTallscreenSuffix;

+This method appends the -568h suffix to the string if the device is an iPhone 5, and does nothing if it isn't.
+See the Image file suffixes section below for more information.
+It does not also add the @2x suffix, so bear that in mind if you are attempting to generate an image path.

+    - (NSString *)stringByDeletingTallscreenSuffix;

+This method deletes the -568h suffix from the string if found, or does nothing if the suffix is not found.
+It *does not* remove the @2x suffix if present.

+    - (NSString *)tallscreenSuffix;

+This method returns @"-568h" if the string has the -568h suffix and @"" if it doesn't.

+    - (BOOL)isTallscreen;

+This method returns YES if the string has a -568h suffix and NO if it doesn't.

 Image file suffixes
 --------------------